Tax Benefits for Businesses Who Have Employees with Disabilities

 Disabled Access Credit

 The Disabled Access Credit provides a non-refundable credit for small businesses that incur expenditures for the purpose of providing access to persons with disabilities.
-An eligible small business is one that that earned $1 million or less or had no more than 30 full time employees in the previous year; they may take the credit each and every year they incur access expenditures.
+An eligible small business is one that earned $1 million or less or had no more than 30 full time employees in the previous year; they may take the credit each and every year they incur access expenditures.
 Refer to Form 8826, Disabled Access Credit (PDF), for information about eligible expenditures.

 Barrier Removal Tax Deduction